xcube-dev/xcube/docs/source/dataaccess.md

 ### ESA SMOS

 A data store for ESA SMOS data is currently under development and will be released soon.

+This data store is provided by the xcube plugin [xcube-smos].
+Once available, you will be able to install it using `conda install -c conda-forge xcube-smos`.

 ### Copernicus Climate Data Store `cds`

 The data store `cds` provides datasets of the [Copernicus Climate Data Store].

+This data store is provided by the xcube plugin [xcube-cds].
+You can install it using `conda install -c conda-forge xcube-cds`.

 Data store parameters: